Abhishek99M/Real-EState/frontend/README.md

 ## Overview

 This is a **dynamic and responsive** Real Estate platform designed to provide users with an intuitive and interactive experience for browsing, listing, and managing properties.
-The application features modern UI/UX, 3D visuals, and seamless navigation to enhance user engagement.
+The application features modern UI/UX, and seamless navigation to enhance user engagement.

 ## Features